Kol124/react-task-manager/README.md

 # React Task Manager

-This react app contains two sections, the first section includes a todo list you add and also edit, the second section contains an expense tracker that allows you add expenses and track your spending
+**This app contains two sections.**

+The first section contains a todo list that allows adding and editing existing todo list items.

+The second section contains an expense tracker to add expenses and track your spending.

 ### Features

-React Context API and Hooks are heavily used along with react router.
+**React Context API and Hooks** are used for state management.

-JavaScript Calculations and String methods are also used.
-App
+**React Router.**

+**JavaScript  arithmetic calculations and string manipulation methods.**